This post may contain affiliate links. Please read our disclosure policy.

-A traditional United Kingdom comfort food….Bangers and Mash is amped up with hand smashed horseradish potatoes and tangy Onion-Mustard Gravy.
-Don’t save this meal just for St. Patrick’s Day, it’s quick and easy to whip up….perfect for any day of the year.
+A traditional United Kingdom comfort food, my Bangers and Mash recipe is made with British or Irish pork sausage amped up with hand smashed horseradish potatoes and tangy Onion-Mustard Gravy.
+Don’t save this meal just for St. Patrick’s Day, it’s quick and easy to whip up, perfect for any day of the year.

 We always serve this Sausage with Onion Gravy recipe for St. Patrick’s Day but it’s traditionally a dish from the United Kingdom so it’s great anytime of year.
-My favorite thing about it is it comes together quickly and easily all in one pot!
+My favorite thing about it is that it comes together quickly and easily all in one pot!

 Why is it called bangers and mash, you ask?
 From what I’ve read, the name “Bangers and Mash” came about because of the popping sound the sausages make while they’re roasting in the oven.